googlecolab/open_in_colab/CONTRIBUTING.md

 # Open in Colab Chrome Extension

-This is a chrome extension that allows notebooks on github to be opened in Google [Colaboratory](https://colab.research.google.com) in one click.
+This is a Chrome extension that allows notebooks on GitHub to be opened in [Google Colaboratory](https://colab.research.google.com) in one click.
 See the Colaboratory [FAQ](https://research.google.com/colaboratory/faq.html) for details.